Updated: Jan 3

 3. A Healthy Heart

-A good diet can be the road to a healthy heart, the recommended amount for people suffering from heart-related diseases is to drink up to 7 cups of green tea per day.
+A good diet can be the road to a healthy heart, the recommended amount (per the article this comes from) is for people suffering from heart-related diseases to drink up to 7 cups of green tea per day.
 The polyphenols in it are water extractable, which make them easier for the body to absorb and the results are immediate.
 Green tea helps expand the arteries to facilitate the circulation of blood hence preventing blood pressure related problems.

 4. A Healthy Liver